chromaui/chromatic-docs/access.md

 ### Troubleshooting

 <details>
-<summary>How do I make an unlinked project on my GitHub, Bitbucket, or Gitlab account?</summary>
+<summary>How do I create an unlinked project on my existing GitHub, Bitbucket, or GitLab account?</summary>

 You can only create unlinked projects on email/password accounts.
 If your account currently syncs permissions with GitHub, Bitbucket, or GitLab, you'll need to create a new email/password account to set up an unlinked project.
 Message us via in-app chat to share billing between accounts.